 Do I need to create a company before selling online in 2026?

 Yes, as soon as you make regular sales.
-The micro-enterprise is the simplest structure to start with, featuring simplified accounting and charges proportional to turnover.
-For more ambitious projects, an SAS or SASU is generally recommended.
+A micro-enterprise is the simplest structure to start with, offering simplified accounting and charges proportional to revenue.
+For more ambitious projects, a SAS or SASU (simplified joint-stock company) is generally recommended.
 Consult an accountant to choose the structure appropriate for your situation.

 Is e-commerce still profitable in 2026 with marketplace competition?

-Yes – provided you have a differentiated positioning and a customer loyalty strategy.
-Marketplaces (Amazon, Cdiscount) drive volume, but they don't build brands.
+Yes – provided you have a differentiating positioning and a loyalty strategy.
+Marketplaces (Amazon, Cdiscount) drive volume, but they do not build brands.
 In 2026, successful e-commerce brands are those with a strong identity, a community, and high LTV.
 The marketplace is a complementary channel, not an alternative to your own store.

-Can you sell internationally from a Shopify store in 2026?
+Can I sell internationally from a Shopify store in 2026?

 Yes, and this is one of Shopify's major strengths.
 With Shopify Markets, you manage multiple markets from a single interface: languages, currencies, local taxes, delivery conditions adapted by country.
 Reminder: 73% of French merchant sites already sell internationally in 2026, and 40% of them operate in more than 10 countries.